aernesto/analysis_and_fits_dyn_clicks/README.md

 ## Description of the fields from the [db_fits.csv](https://github.com/aernesto/analysis_and_fits_dyn_clicks/blob/dev/db_fits.csv) file
 - *fit_id*: integer representing the iteration value of the fit.
 This is field is there to distinguish between two fits that would otherwise generate identical rows in the csv file.
 - *db_name*: filename of the database used for the fit.
 - *trial_start*: trial index within the database where the trial block for the fit starts.
+Whenever trials are shuffled before the fit, this field is set to -1.
 - *trial_stop*: trial index within the database where the trial block for the fit ends.
+Whenever trials are shuffled before the fit, this field is set to -1.
+- *num_trials*: total number of trials used for the fit.
+Useful whenever the previous two fields are set to -1.
 - *script_name*: name of the script used for the fit.
 - *commit*: commit number for the version of the script used.
 - *fit_model*: type of the model that is fitted.